-Former Bachelor star, Chris Soules, to be sentenced for leaving fatal crash scene
+Judge delays sentence for 'The Bachelor' star Chris Soules in Iowa crash

-BUCHANAN COUNTY, Iowa (KCRG) - A judge in Buchanan County on Tuesday will sentence former reality TV star Chris Soules for leaving a crash that killed an eastern Iowa farmer.
+BUCHANAN COUNTY, Iowa (AP/KCRG) - UPDATE 5/21: A judge has delayed sentencing for former "The Bachelor" star Chris Soules for leaving the scene of a fatal 2017 accident.

 Photo: Buchanan County Sherriffs Office